WEEX: 20th century

-On May 10, 1956, WEEX first signed on with a popular music format, simulcast from WEEX-FM (99.9 FM).
+On May 10, 1956, WEEX first signed on with a popular music format, simulcast from WEEX-FM 99.9.
 It is one of the few AM stations to sign on after its FM sister station, which went on the air in 1948.
 WEEX-AM-FM were owned locally by Easton Publishing Company, which also owned the Easton Express newspaper.
 WEEX and WEEX-FM evolved into a Top 40 music format in the early 1960s.
-WEEX 1230 was only powered at 250 watts at the time and served listeners who only had an AM radio and could not receive WEEX-FM.
+WEEX AM was only powered at 250 watts at the time and served listeners who only had an AM radio and could not receive WEEX-FM.

 In the early 1970s, WEEX-FM's simulcast with the AM was broken off under Federal Communications Commission (FCC) changes which ended full-time AM/FM simulcasts in large and medium cities.
-The FM station switched to Beautiful Music under the WQQQ call sign.
+The FM station switched to beautiful music under the WQQQ call sign.
 Those call letters were chosen because the lower-case Q closely resembled the number 9, representing the station's frequency of 99.9 MHz.
-WEEX evolved into an adult Top 40 format and later an oldies format focusing on music from the late 1960s mixed in with a few pre-64 oldies an hour along with some '70s hits and current songs.
+WEEX evolved into an adult Top 40 format and later an oldies format focusing on music from the late 1960s mixed in with a few pre-1964 oldies an hour along with some 1970s hits and current songs.

 By 1980, WEEX switched to adult contemporary music.
-In late 1982, longtime station owner Easton Publishing acquired The Globe Times, a newspaper in nearby Bethlehem, Pennsylvania.
+In late 1982, longtime station owner Easton Publishing acquired The Globe-Times, a newspaper in nearby Bethlehem, Pennsylvania.
 To satisfy FCC media ownership rules, both WEEX and WQQQ were sold off to Wilks-Schwartz Broadcasting.

 On April 4, 1983, WEEX swapped formats with its FM sister station, WQQQ.
 WEEX's airstaff and music library was moved to 99.9 FM.
-The former WEEX format was modified on FM into Mainstream Top 40.
-WQQQ's Easy Listening format was moved to WEEX but would be more vocally-oriented than on FM.
+The former WEEX format was modified on FM into mainstream Top 40.
+WQQQ's easy listening format was moved to WEEX but would be more vocally-oriented than on FM.
 In the mid-1980s, WEEX tried a format of country music.
 In 1987, WEEX moved to adult standards.